 Lemon Blueberry Bread:

-Bake at 325 degrees for 50-60 minutes, or until top and edges are very golden, and a toothpick inserted near the center comes out clean.
+- Bake at 350 degrees for about 45 minutes, or until top and edges are very golden, and a toothpick inserted near the center comes out clean.

-Remove foil or parchment paper, and transfer bread to a wire rack to cool completely.
+- Remove foil or parchment paper, and transfer loaf to a wire rack to cool completely.

-In a medium bowl, stir together lemon juice, lemon zest, butter, vanilla, and 2 cups powdered sugar until smooth.
-Add additional powdered sugar, as needed, to achieve desired consistency - it should be thick enough that it doesn't run off the bread.
+- In a medium bowl, stir together lemon juice, lemon zest, butter, vanilla, and 2 cups powdered sugar until smooth.
+Add additional powdered sugar, as needed, to achieve desired consistency - it should be thick enough that it doesn't run off the loaf.